Patient & Citizen Involvement

 Leads: Aline Silveira Silva (Researcher/Patient Voices Network, Brazil/Canada) & Veronica Lopez Gousset (VLG Consulting, France)

-Team Members: Ann Single (Patient Voice Initiative, Australia), Anke Peggy Holtorf (Consultant, Switzerland), Marcus Simon (Shockwave Medical, Belgium), Ana Toledo Chavarri (SESCS, Spain), Valentina Strammiello (European Patients’ Forum, Europe), Elitsa Ivanova (Servier, Pharma)
+Sub-Committee Members: Ann Single (Patient Voice Initiative, Australia), Anke Peggy Holtorf (Consultant, Switzerland), Marcus Simon (Shockwave Medical, Belgium), Ana Toledo Chavarri (SESCS, Spain), Valentina Strammiello (European Patients’ Forum, Europe), Elitsa Ivanova (Servier, Pharma)

 Project #011